Moser (glass company): Glass of Kings and King among Glass

-The slogan Moser - the king of glass originated in January 1869, when the director of the Vienna Museum for Art and Industry Rudolf Eitelberger issued a certificate about the perfection of Ludwig Moser's glass.
-Its quality was also confirmed by the medal from 1873 Vienna World's Fair.
-In that year, Moser became an official supplier of glass to Vienna for the Austrian Imperial Court of Franz Joseph I. Since 1901 for the Persian Shah Mozaffar ad-Din Shah Qajar and from 1908 for King Edward VII of England.
-Later also for Pope Pius XI, the Turkish sultan Abdul Hamid II., and the king Luís I of Portugal and his wife, Maria Pia of Savoy.
-At that time, Moser already had a sales office in New York, London, Paris and St. Petersburg.
+The slogan Moser—the king of glass originated in January 1869, when the director of the Vienna Museum for Art and Industry Rudolf Eitelberger, issued a certificate about the perfection of Ludwig Moser's glass.
+Its quality was also confirmed by the medal from the 1873 Vienna World's Fair.
+In that year, Moser became an official supplier of glass to Vienna for the Austrian Imperial Court of Franz Joseph I. He also supplied glass to the Persian Shah Mozaffar ad-Din Shah Qajar from 1901 and to King Edward VII of England from 1908.
+His later clients included Pope Pius XI, the Turkish sultan Abdul Hamid II, and the king Luís I of Portugal and his wife, Maria Pia of Savoy.
+Moser had established sales offices in New York, London, Paris, and Saint Petersburg.

-In the year 1947, Czechoslovakian President Edvard Beneš gifted a monogrammed Splendid set to future Queen of England Elizabeth II. as a wedding gift to her and her husband Prince Philip.
-In 2007, the anniversary of the Queen's diamond wedding, more cups and a bowl were added to the set, offered to the Queen by the Czech President Vaclav Klaus during an audience at Buckingham Palace.
+In 1947, Czechoslovak President Edvard Beneš gifted a monogrammed Splendid set to future Queen of England Elizabeth II and her husband Prince Philip as a wedding gift.
+In 2007, on the anniversary of the Queen's diamond wedding, more cups and a bowl were added to the set, offered to the Queen by the Czech President Václav Klaus during an audience at Buckingham Palace.
 In 2004, the Splendid set was gifted for the Royal Wedding in Copenhagen.
 Thus, the nickname of the Moser glassworks spread to Glass of Kings and King among Glass.